tarekfoudanojom/Mobile-Base-Arc-/rules/15_auto_route_navigation_guide.md

 ---

-**Remember: Auto Route is MANDATORY for all navigation in the Nojom application.
+**Remember: Auto Route is MANDATORY for all navigation in Flutter applications.
 No exceptions.**

 ---

 **Last Updated:** December 2024
 **Version:** 1.0
-**Maintained by:** Nojom Development Team
+**Maintained by:** Flutter Development Team